Who He Is

 Former Dallas Mavericks Head Team Physician

-Named 2023 NBA Team Physician of the Year — the highest recognition in professional basketball medicine.
+Named 2023 NBA Team Physician of the Year.
 Also served as assistant team physician for SMU.
 Retired from both roles in 2025.
-Has provided medical coverage for The Byron Nelson Classic since 2006, The Cotton Bowl, and professional rodeo, baseball, and hockey.
+Medical coverage for The Byron Nelson Classic since 2006, The Cotton Bowl, and professional rodeo, baseball, and hockey.

 Personal Connection to Jason